golubovai/NetworkAdapterRouteControl/README.md

 # NetworkAdapterRouteControl
-Controls and sync routing parameters of VPN adapter
+Controls and sync routing parameters of network adapter (vpn)